my experiences with parad goli

 Mallya Hospital Doctor: So, what’s the risk of having Parad goli or Mugdha rasa?

-Me: While Parad or Mugdha rasa potentially has the risk of mercury vapor, it is much lower than that of dental fillings.
-It is very unlikely that a good-quality alloy would cause any harm.
+Me: While Parad potentially has the risk of mercury vapour, it is much lower than that of dental fillings.

 After carefully considering my advice, the attending physician cautioned my cousin to monitor the child closely for the next 24 hours.